-- keep all of the text within the Safe Zone to be sure that it will not be cropped;
+- Keep all of the text within the Safe Zone or risk unwanted cropping.

-- anything in the purple right bottom area will not be printed.
-It's used for the postage and address information;
+- Anything in the purple right bottom area will not be printed.
+This designated space is used for postage and address information.

-- extra spacing for postcards is used to ensure content such as the background-image is printed to the edge.
-That's why the HTML sizing is bigger and you'll need to add 0.25in to the dimensions.
+- Extra spacing for postcards is used to ensure content such as the background image is printed to the edge.
+This is why the HTML sizing is bigger, and you'll need to add 0.25 inches to the dimensions.

 - For any linked assets, you must use a performant file hosting provider with no rate limits such as Amazon S3;